R&E Expenditures After OBBBA

 Description

 Highly anticipated modifications to the deductibility of R&E expenditures were incorporated in the OBBBA.
 Legislative changes now allow for the immediate expensing of R&E costs beginning Jan.
 1, 2025.
-These modifications replace the capitalization and amortization requirements under IRC Section 174 and allow taxpayers to elect to deduct unamortized domestic R&E expenditures in the first taxable year after Dec.
-31, 2024, or ratably in 2025 and 2026.
+These modifications replace the capitalization and amortization requirements under IRC Section 174 and allow taxpayers to elect to deduct unamortized domestic R&E expenditures from the prior periods in the first taxable year after Dec.
+31, 2024, or ratably the first two taxable years after Dec.
+31, 2024.

 Eligible small businesses can retroactively deduct prior unamortized costs for years 2022-2024.
 To benefit from this retroactive election, eligible small businesses must amend returns for the applicable years.
-The revised treatment of R&E costs is considered a change in accounting method.
+The revised treatment of R&E costs will be considered a change in accounting method.

 Decisions surrounding R&E expenditures have always been complicated.
 Along with new considerations for past expenses, taxpayers must decide, as before, whether to elect an R&D credit reduction to avoid the required credit addback under Section 280C for current costs.
 Understanding the opportunities afforded under OBBBA and the long-standing qualifications and reporting requirements for R&E deductions and credits is essential for taxpayers and their advisers.